asimovian/plur/README.md

 **Plur** is both an application framework and a nodal network cloud platform that scales apps and services across VMs.

 The **framework** provides reusable cross-platform JS libraries for rapid development of both front-end and server-side applications.
-Applications are interconnected as plur Nodes out of the box.
+Applications are interconnected as plur _nodes_ out of the box.
 The API also provides basic identity, authentication, and message passing built in to each application.

-The cloud **platform** builds on top of the framework, providing scalable network support services that control the plur Cloud, control VMs, authenticate roles and requests, and route messages between nodes based on capabilties.
+The cloud **platform** builds on top of the framework, providing scalable network support services that control the plur _cloud_, control VMs, authenticate roles and requests, and route messages between nodes based on capabilties.

 Documentation
 -------------